 Afghan Cuisine is largely based upon barley, bread, chutney, grapes, maize, melons, milk, pomegranates, rice, torshi, wheat, whey, and yogurt.
 Kabuli palaw is widely regarded as Afghanistan’s national dish.
 Bata, dumplings, kebabs, korma, and quroot are also popular dishes and doogh is the most popular beverage.

-The first Afghani restaurant in the US, Bamian, opened in Falls Church, Virginia in 1975.
+The first Afghan restaurant in the US, Bamian, opened in Falls Church, Virginia in 1975.
 In Los Angeles County, Azeen’s Afghani Restaurant restaurant opened in Pasadena in 2004 and Afghan Express opened in Gardena in 2010.
 Sadly, Afghan Express closed in 2013 and Azeen’s closed in 2016.
 I swear when Agra Cafe opened in Sunset Junctions it advertised itself as both an Indian and Afghan restaurant but I can’t prove that and perhaps it was just a dream.
 Agra is, after all, a city in Uttar Pradesh, far from Afghanistan… although it is a Balti house, and Baltistan does border Afghanistan.
-There is a place called De Lux Cafe in Montrose, which has only one (positive) review on Yelp and is listed as Afghani.
+There is a place called De Lux Cafe in Montrose, which has only one (positive) review on Yelp and is listed as Afghan.

-There are restaurants which though not dedicated to Afghani cuisine nevertheless serve Afghani items (are are claimed to by the highly suspect experts on Yelp).
+There are restaurants which though not necessarily dedicated solely to Afghan cuisine nevertheless serve Afghan items (are are claimed to by the highly suspect experts on Yelp).
 Those include Ariana (in Tarzana), S Gyros & Kabob House and Khybar Restaurant (both in Reseda), Family Meat Market (in Northridge), Kebab House (in Panorama City), all of which are not surprisingly in the San Fernando Valley.
 UPDATE: There’s a new Afghan restaurant in Beverly Hills, Afghani Kabob House.
 Here’s an article about Ariana, Joshua Lurie‘s “Ariana Serves Glorious Afghan Cuisine in Tarzana“ and another about Afghan Kabob House, Joshua Lurie‘s “A New Afghan Gem in the Heart of Beverly Hills.”

 As always, if you have any corrections or additions, please suggest them in the comments.
 Thanks!